PandABlocks/PandABlocks-rootfs/docs/how-to/building.md

 3. Allocate MAC address to target system.
 These need to be purchased in blocks.
 4. (Optionally) Write MAC address into a file named `MAC` on the SD card.

+> [!NOTE]
+> The files above are generated during the build process.
+If you are creating an SD card from release files you will need to include files from the latest release along with files from the 3.0 release.

 ## Panda System First Boot